 Underestimated for as long as they could remember, this brand of introverts has always had to be self-reliant, particularly first-borns.

-As ambitious personalities, they have a burning desire to prove to the world their value through accomplishments.
+As ambitious personalities, they have a burning desire to prove their value through accomplishments to the world.

 Introverts who transform the world solve compelling problems.